signal-noise/use-api/README.md

 }
 ```

 You can optionally pass in data as the final argument to turn the request into a `POST` request.
-Below is an example of a simple user search.
+Below is a minimal example of a user search UI.
 (You may wish to debounce the user input 🤷‍)

 ```JSX
 import React, { useState } from 'react';